 Mix with boiled icing one ounce each of chopped citron, candied cherries, seedless raisins, candied pineapple, and blanched almonds.

-Enjoy trying these vintage frostings when you next bake a cake.
-You'll discover that some work well for icing cookies too.
+Enjoy trying these vintage frosting recipes when you next bake a cake.
+You'll discover that some work quite well for icing cookies too.

 It's always good to have a homemade cake icing recipe handy when you want to decorate a cake for a special occasion or to simply make it look special for eating.
 Don't you find that cakes seem to taste better when they're nicely decorated?
 Grandma's did.

 These homemade icings are all-natural and yummy, so spread them thickly and indulge yourself.
 Anyway, what's a few calories among friends?